XplicitComputing/messages/README.md

 Pre-built bindings are distributed and can be used out-of-the-box.

-If desired, invoke the protoc compiler for the desired output language (by defining the name of the output folder following equals sign) against proto files to yield libmessages.a and bindings.
+However, you may wish to generate linkable static library libmessages.a for your platform.
+Invoke the protoc compiler for the desired output language (by defining the name of the output folder following equals sign) against proto files to yield libmessages.a and bindings.
 For instance, to generate only c++ accessors for vector.proto:

 ```
 protoc --cpp_out=cpp vector.proto